Partycrusher546/phase-0-intro-to-js-2-array-lab/README.md

 blank slate between tests.

 This is also a good illustration of why it's generally good practice to avoid mutating a program's state whenever possible.
-If we use only _nondestructive_ methods, we have complete control over what's going into and coming out of the function.
-This makes our programs more robust, easier to maintain, and less prone to bugs.
+If console.log(0)

 Remember the workflow: